Costa Rica Visa and Passport Requirements

 A temporary residence permit is usually a working visa, which you need to apply for with numerous pieces of documentation once you are in Costa Rica.
 It is issued for six months and can then be extended up to a year.

-Applications can take as little as six working days, but may take up to 90 days if they need to be referred to the Directorate General of Immigration in Costa Rica.
+Applications usually take up to six working days, but may take several weeks if they need to be referred to the Directorate General of Immigration in Costa Rica.